The Neural Coding Framework for Learning Generative Models: Results

-However, instead of directly using this update rule, we further incorporate another property of the brain -- activation sparsity.
-Sparsity in real neuronal and artificial systems is often argued to be useful in not only learning compact representations (since most activitie value will be suppressed or will be zero), which allow for efficient storage and vastly improved energy efficiency, but also allows the simultaneous representation of distinct patterns with little interference \cite{ahmad2016neurons} while still maintaining a large representational capacity.
-To emulate this type of sparsity, we integrate a mechanism to force neurons to compete for activation, where we take inspiration from the known occurrence of lateral synapses in cortical regions of the brain (which are often thought to facilitate contextual processing and determining the properties of neural receptive fields \cite{spratling2001dendritic}).
+However, instead of directly using this update rule, we may further incorporate another property of the brain -- activation sparsity (through lateral inhibition/excitation).
+Sparsity in real neuronal and artificial systems is often argued to be useful for learning compact representations (most activity values will be at/near zero), allowing for efficient storage and vastly improved energy efficiency.
+To emulate this type of sparsity, we integrate an explicit mechanism to force neurons to compete for activation (in contrast to the kurtotic prior used in Equation \ref{eqn:classical_state}), where we take inspiration from the known occurrence of lateral synapses in cortical regions of the brain (which are thought to facilitate contextual processing \cite{spratling2001dendritic}).
 To do this, we introduce two terms to Equation \ref{eqn:naive_state} that use excitatory/inhibitory synapses stored in a matrix $\mathbf{V}^\ell$.
 This means that state neurons are updated as follows:

 Depending on the values set in $\mathbf{V}^\ell$, different types of sparsity patterns emerge, creating a flexible means for testing the benefits/drawbacks of different kinds of lateral competition patterns in an interpretable manner.
-Figure \ref{fig:lateral_design} provides a graphical example of the type of interaction pattern we found worked well for the GNCN in this study, i.e., we forced $J_\ell/K$ groups (or columns) of $K$ neurons to compete with each other (see Appendix).
+Figure \ref{fig:lateral_design} provides a graphical example of the type of interaction pattern we found worked well for the GNCN in this study, i.e., we forced $J_\ell/K$ groups (or columns) of $K$ neurons to compete with each other (see Supplementary Note 6).
+The model employing Equation \ref{eqn:state_unit} and $\alpha_m = 0$ (in its Equation \ref{eqn:ff}) will be referred to as GNCN-t2-L$\Sigma$ and when $\alpha_m = 1$ (in its Equation \ref{eqn:ff}) the model will be referred to as the GNCN-PDH.

+The synaptic matrix updates in Equations \ref{eqn:W_0_update} and \ref{eqn:W_l_update} can be written in terms of the error neurons: